 Tools for Research - Part II:

 The roadmap is not meant to be a static document, and it will be revised in the wake of each major funding announcement.
-New projects may be added, while others may be removed.
+Compared to earlier versions of the roadmap, part 2 contains some new projects, while others have been removed.
 As a general rule, projects that have been listed on two consecutive editions of the roadmap without receiving funding will be removed.
+Roadmap projects that have received funding in an establishment phase, but no longer receive funding through the National Research Infrastructure, are listed in a separate table.
 The area strategies will continually be evolving.
-For this reason the most recent electronic version of the Norwegian roadmap, www.forskningsradet.no/veikart, will be the applicable version at any given time.
+For this reason the most recent electronic version of the Norwegian roadmap, www.forskningsradet.no/veikart, will be the updated version at any given time.

 Director General of the Research Council of Norway